Testimony of Jesus Christ: Why I Believe in God

-Although all those prophesies led me to believe intellectually that Jesus was more than likely our Savior, it took me much longer to bring my heart and my mind together.
-In October 2001, I was 20 years old, newly engaged, severely sick, and became very aware of death.
-I remember sitting in my hospital bed, it was really late at night and I began crying.
-I could go on for pages on what happened in my head and in my heart that night, but all you need to know is I prayed unlike I ever prayed before.
+Although all those prophesies led me to believe that Jesus was more than likely our Savior intellectually, it took me much longer to bring my heart and my mind together.
+In October 2001, I was 20 years old, newly engaged, severely sick, and became acutely aware of death.
+I remember sitting in my hospital bed, it was late at night and I began crying.
+I could go on for pages on what happened in my head and my heart that night, but all you need to know is I prayed unlike I ever prayed before.
 I prayed knowing someone was listening, rather than just hoping that God was.

 Up to that point, I had been praying for Him to heal me, at that moment I stopped praying that, and just told God, “I accept whatever you have in store for me.”
 Honestly, I had hit a point where I wanted to get relief from this tremendous pain, even if it meant death.
 I was okay with that.
 I truly was.
 I knew I needed God.
-I knew I needed to be forgiven.
-I knew I was a sinner.
-And I knew that God had to be real.
-Not only that, but Jesus had to be, because I needed atonement for my sins, and there had to be a way to escape Hell's punishment.
-It was then, all the sudden, all of these things I had thought about before, began making sense.
+I knew I needed forgiveness and I knew I was a sinner.
+God had to be real.
+Not only that, but Jesus had to be because I needed atonement for my sins, and there had to be a way to escape Hell's punishment.
+It was then, all of a sudden, all of these things I had thought about before, began making sense.
 They became clear.

 Realizing You Know God